Some courses displayed may not be offered every year.

 A survey of physical and chemical methods used by limnologists and oceanographers supplemented with field observations.

-Prerequisite: EEMB 142B; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2 and EEMB 3.
+Completion of all listed prerequisites with a grade of C- or better.

 A continuation of EEMB 142B with emphasis on secondary productivity, ecology of higher trophic levels including zoo plankton and fish, food web dynamics, benthic-pelagic coupling, ocean circulation, and biogeographical aspects of pelagic communities.